C4ptainCrunch/thesis/source/index.rst

-  Matrix representation of the valued and binary tournaments between every algorithm
+  Matrix representation of the valued and binary tournaments between every champion